 “An SBDC that’s focused on the future of work is an SBDC that knows the trends of the workplace,” he says.
 “An SBDC needs to move from the corner office in its host institution into becoming a cornerstone of the ecosystem serving business owners.”

-What partnerships have you formed within your local business community that align with your coworking space?
+What partnerships or other PR strategies have helped to strengthen your coworking brand?
 We’d love to hear from you.